SpindleASA/spindle-guides/warp-and-weft.md

 May’s Spotlight Article features The AlgoFaucet in a 3-page interview with founder Big Bang Flash.

 ### Project Sponsorships
 Project Sponsorships are purchased articles, and will be clearly labeled as paid features.
 These help fund Warp & Weft journalists and allow us to continue expanding!
 Each month will only feature one main sponsor, which will receive a 2 page article, an icon on the front cover, a stack of zines to give out to their community, and the option to distribute their token through W&W staking to reach a new audience.
-Sponsorships are currently 100 ALGO, please contact us if your project is interested in sponsoring an issue!
+Sponsorships are currently 100 ALGO, please contact us via [email](mailto:contact@spindle-asa.com) or join our [Discord](https://discord.gg/D8P9esv6Vn) if your project is interested in sponsoring an issue!

 ### Block Advertisements
 Block Advertisements are smaller, paid ads towards the back of Warp & Weft.
 Block advertisements may be full page, half page, a third page, or a quarter page, depending on how many advertisements are submitted.
 They will not be smaller than a quarter page.
 Block advertisements may be designed by Spindle if a pre-made design isn’t available, and will include clickable links to the project’s Discord server, website, and social media pages.
 Block advertisements are currently 20 ALGO.